cloud-elements/devportal/docs/guides/common-resources/createapi.md

 2. Locate the template that you want to use.
 2. Copy the `fields` array to the JSON body for `POST /organizations/objects/definitions` (see [Create a New Common Resource](#create-a-new-common-resource)).
-3. Continue to the next step: [map fields to create a transformation](#map-resources-for-transformation).
+1. Continue to the next step: [map fields to the common resource](mappingapi.html).

 ### cURL Example